Notes on the Geography of Sudan: Darfur and Kordofan

 Where enough water can be found in shallow wells, vegetables like these onions can be grown.
 The irrigation technology is the ancient shaduf, its mud-bulb balancing the water lifted in the split gourd.

 Action!
-But notice that T-shirt, fresh from Taiwan.
+But notice that T-shirt, probably from China.

 A Fur girl flails sorghum heads.
 The magenta halter-top presumably bounced in the back of a lorry all the way from Port Sudan, to which it came from the Far East.

 An example of mechanized farming: a huge field on the road between Nyala and Zalingei.

 The marketplace in El Obeid, on the north side of the Nuba Mountains.
 Despite a range of vegetables, the staples are sorghum mush and a slippery spinach, much beloved and seriously overcooked by the Sudanese.